Primary tabs

 Teaching

-One to one supervision | Students can expect to have regular lab meetings with their supervisor and with other lab members.
-The regularity with which postgraduate students meet with their Supervisor varies throughout the year but meetings are likely to be more frequent to start with, during the planning stages, and during the writing-up phases, but should normally be once every one or two weeks.
+One to one supervision | Students can expect to have regular group meetings with their Supervisor and with other group members, as well as individual meetings with their Supervisor.
+The regularity with which postgraduate students meet with their Supervisor varies throughout the year, but meetings are likely to be more frequent to start with, and during the planning stages and the writing-up phase.
 All students should have the opportunity to seek formal feedback from their Supervisor, and Supervisors are expected to give such feedback.
-The University of Cambridge publishes an annual Code of Practice which sets out the University’s expectations regarding supervision. |
+The University of Cambridge publishes an annual Code of Practice which sets out the University's expectations regarding supervision. |

 ---|---|

-Seminars & classes | Weekly departmental seminars |
+Seminars & classes | Two departmental seminars per week. |

-Posters and Presentations | Students have an opportunity to participate in the annual Research in Genetics day with a poster session.
-Students also have an opportunity to present their research orally to the department before their Viva examination; however this presentation is not a formal component of the Viva or the assessment. |
+Posters and Presentations | Students have an opportunity to participate in the annual Research in Genetics Day with a poster session.
+Students also have an opportunity to present their research orally to the department before their viva examination; however, this presentation is not a formal component of the viva or the assessment. |

 Feedback